The Dawn Phenomenon: Why is my blood sugar high in the morning?

 Two key processes occur in the liver overnight that result in the release of glucose into the bloodstream and contribute to increased morning blood glucose:

-2) Gluconeogenesis, the creation of glucose from components of protein (i.e. certain amino acids) or fat (i.e. glycerol)
+2) Gluconeogenesis, the creation of glucose from components of protein or fat.

-One more hormone that plays an important role is insulin.
-When blood glucose rises, insulin is released and helps move glucose out of the blood and into cells for energy use or storage.
+And last but certainly not least, insulin is another hormone that plays an important role here.
+When blood glucose rises, insulin is released and helps move glucose out of the blood and into cells for immediate energy use or storage.